valhalla/valhalla/README.md

 `scripts/clang-tidy-only-diff.sh` is run in CI and will the build if it detects any issues.

-Additionally a check with address sanitizer is run in CI.
-It is recommended to perform testing with sanitizer locally prior to commiting.
-In order to compile with sanitizer use flag `-DENABLE_SANITIZER=ON` during `cmake` confiuration step.
+Additionally, a check with [ASan](https://clang.llvm.org/docs/AddressSanitizer.html) is run in CI.
+We recommend testing with ASan  and debug symbols locally prior to commiting, with the `-DENABLE_ADDRESS_SANITIZER=ON -DCMAKE_BUILD_TYPE=Debug` flags during cmake configuration.
 As long as leak sanitizer (which is a part of address sanitizer) is not currently supported across different platforms it is disabled in the CI.
-You can disable it loclally with the environment variable `ASAN_OPTIONS=detect_leaks=0`.
+You can disable it locally with the environment variable `ASAN_OPTIONS=detect_leaks=0`.

 Tests
 -----